mssandeepkamath/onenote-application-javafx/README.md

 # Welcome to OneNote Java

-An application with the useful features of Onenote along with additional features such as todo list, whiteboard all integrated into one makes it handy for the user.
+A productivity application using Java FX application with features such as whiteboard, TODO list and Notes List.

 # Previews: